Arizona Supreme Court reinstates massive income tax cuts

 The Supreme Court agreed in a brief order issued just two days after it heard arguments in the case.
 The order signed by Chief Justice Robert Brutinel does not explain the court’s reasoning, saying a full opinion will be released later.

+Free Enterprise Club President Scot Mussi called the Supreme Court ruling a “big win for taxpayers.”

+“Invest in Arizona and out-of-state special interest groups need to accept this reality and stop making a farce of the referendum process,” Mussi said in a series of tweets.

-Arizona’s constitution lets voters block newly enacted laws by collecting signatures from 5 percent of qualified voters.
+Arizona’s constitution lets voters block newly enacted laws by collecting signatures from 5% of qualified voters.
 If they do, the law is put on hold until the next general election.

+Lawmakers at the Capitol were split along party lines, just as they were last year when majority Republicans who hold bare majorities in the House and Senate enacted the tax cuts with no Democratic support.

+House Majority Leader Rep. Ben Toma said the decision provides clarity and certainty, and means tax historic relief is not in effect.
+Sen. Rebecca Rios, who leads minority Democrats in her chamber, said she was “disappointed to say the least.”

 Republicans were planning on getting around the referendum by repealing the tax cuts and enacting larger ones, but that will no longer be necessary.

-Under the new law, tax rates for most taxpayers would drop to a flat 2.5%, and revenue would be cut by $1.9 billion once the tax cuts are fully in place.
+Under the new law, rates for most taxpayers would drop to a flat 2.5%, and revenue would be cut by $1.9 billion once the tax cuts are fully in place.
 That’s down from a range of 2.59% to 4.5%.
+Arizona’s state budget this year.
+Arizona’s current budget is $12.8 billion.